rrwen/search_google/docs/_sources/index.rst.txt

 Setup
 -----

-A `CSE ID <https://support.google.com/customsearch/answer/2649143?hl=en>`_ and a `Google API developer key <https://developers.google.com/api-client-library/python/auth/api-keys>`_ are required to use this package.
-A `Gmail <https://www.google.com/gmail>`_ account will also be required to create and access the ID and developer key.
+* A `CSE ID <https://support.google.com/customsearch/answer/2649143?hl=en>`_ and a `Google API developer key <https://developers.google.com/api-client-library/python/auth/api-keys>`_ are required to use this package
+* A `Gmail <https://www.google.com/gmail>`_ account will also be required to create and access the ID and developer key

-When prompted, use your Gmail account for login access.
+* When asked to sign in, use your Gmail account for access

-*Note: Instructions and links were written on May 17, 2017, and are subject to change depending on Google's website.*
+*Note: Instructions and links were written on May 20, 2017, and are subject to change depending on Google's website and API.*

 Google Custom Search Engine
 ***************************